ahasanulhoq/Restaurant_Billing_System_for_Crust_and_Bunz/README.md

 How to use: Install the latest JRE and run the project's .jar file from the command line or console.

-Written in: Java
+Written in: HTML, CSS, Java Script, PHP

-Tools used: IntelliJ IDEA
+Tools used: Vs Code, Atom.

-Developers: Md.
+Developers:
 Md Rezanur Rahman  (1612804042) [CSE327 Section 7] {Product woner}
 Md Ahasanul Hoq(1521687042) [CSE327 Section 7] {Scrum Master}